virtuozzo/cloudscripting-docs/docs/reference/actions.md

 where:

 - `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed at (one of these parameters is required)
-- `path` - the path, where a file is available
+- `path` - path, where a file is available
-- `replacements` - the list of replacements within the node's configuration files
+- `replacements` - list of replacements within the node's configuration files
     - `pattern` - regular expressions to find the string (e.g. `app\\.host\\.url\\s*=\\s*.*`)
-    - `replacement` - the string to replace.
+    - `replacement` - string to replace.
 Herewith, you can use as replacement any string value, including any combination of [placeholders](placeholders/).

 <!-- DeletePath -->
 <!-- RenamePath -->